tibsor/-Edge-Benchmarking-Framework/README.md

 ## Roadmap
-* check function peak memory usage
+* check function peak memory usage - partly done - plots next
+* add CPU benchmarking
+* create shared volume to be used by both inference & train benchmark
 * add other model types and compare memory usage results
 * add other datasets
 * analyze `--memory-swap` option (benefits/drawbacks)

 ## License
 For open source projects, say how it is licensed.